i18next/i18next-scanner/README.md

 ```

 ### customFlush
-The optional `customFlush` function is provided as the last argument, it is called just prior to the stream ending.
+The optional `customFlush` function is provided as the last argument for the transform stream API, it is called just prior to the stream ending.
 You can implement your `customFlush` function to override the default `flush` function.
 When everything's done, call the `done()` function to indicate the stream is finished.
 For example:
 ```js
 var scanner = require('i18next-scanner');